node-projects/web-component-designer/README.md

 ## DragDrop

-If you'd like to use the designer on mobile, you need the mobile-drag-drop npm library and include our polyfill.
+If you'd like to use the designer on mobile, you need the mobile-drag-drop npm library.
 Your index.html should be extended as follows:

     <link rel="stylesheet" href="/node_modules/mobile-drag-drop/default.css">
     <script src="/node_modules/mobile-drag-drop/index.js"></script>
-    <script src="/node_modules/@node-projects/web-component-designer/dist/polyfill/mobileDragDrop.js"></script>

 ## Copyright notice